Skip to content

 • Provides exceptional teaching that is forward thinking and utilises engaging teaching methods

-• Transforms the ways students see their field of study, challenges existing theories, and offers exciting and new perspectives on the curriculum or subject
+• Transforms the way you see your field of study, by challenging existing theories, and offering exciting and new perspectives on the curriculum or subject

-• Is willing to go beyond traditional methods of teaching delivery to ensure the subject matter is understood
+• Is willing to go beyond traditional methods of teaching delivery to ensure you understand the subject matter and develop useful skills

-• Integrates opportunities for students to engage with and/or carry out research as part of the curriculum
+• Integrates opportunities for you to engage with and/or carry out research as part of the curriculum

 • Effectively incorporates technology and multimedia resources into their teaching practices